Code-Institute-Submissions/how-do-you-do/README.md

  As a student I want to be able to :

  -  log in into my dashboard to book study session with teacher.
+ -  see my teacher's Skype user name, so I can connect with him.
  -  download study material to my device, so that I can practice what I've learnt.
  -  write and save notes about session.
  -  see all my previous notes and be able to read, edit, delete them.